 In answering this question, we try to factor in Murphy's Law, without predicting Armageddon.

-Then we assess whether the impact and likelihood of the Worst Thing (see How are severity and likelihood decided?, below) are high or low, and plug the answers into a truth table:
+Then we assess whether the impact and likelihood of the worst-case scenario (see How are severity and likelihood decided? below) are high or low, and plug the answers into a truth table:

 How are severity and likelihood decided?

-To assess the severity of a rule, we start from the Worst Thing (see How are severities assigned?, above) and ask category-specific questions.
+To assess the severity of a rule, we start from the worst-case scenario (see How are severities assigned? above) and ask category-specific questions.

-Impact: Could the 'Worst Thing' cause the application to crash or corrupt stored data?
+Impact: Could the 'worst case scenario' cause the application to crash or corrupt stored data?

-Likelihood: What is the probability that a hacker will be able to exploit the 'Worst Thing'?
+Likelihood: What is the probability that an attacker will be able to exploit the 'worst thing'?

 Security hotspots are not assigned severities as it is unknown whether there is truly an underlying vulnerability until they are reviewed.

-For a comprehensive list of available rules, see our rules catalog here.
+For a comprehensive list of available rules, see our rules catalog.